 4.2.1 The purpose of testing

-Sensors and systems are tested to develop information on their performance under specified conditions of use.
-Manufacturers typically test their sensors and systems and in some cases publish operational specifications based on their test results.
+Instruments and measuring systems are tested to develop information on their performance under specified conditions of use.
+Manufacturers typically test their instruments and measuring systems and in some cases publish operational specifications based on their test results.
 However, it is extremely important for the user Meteorological Service to develop and carry out its own test programme or to have access to an independent testing authority.

 Testing can be broken down into environmental testing, electrical/electromagnetic interference testing and functional testing.
 A test programme may consist of one or more of these elements.

-In general, a test programme is designed to ensure that a sensor or system will meet its specified performance, maintenance and mean-time-between-failure requirements under all expected operating, storage and transportation conditions.
-Test programmes are also designed to develop information on the variability that can be expected in a network of like sensors, in functional reproducibility, and in the comparability of measurements between different sensors or systems.
+In general, a test programme is designed to ensure that an instrument or measuring system will meet its specified performance, maintenance and mean-time-between-failure requirements under all expected operating, storage and transportation conditions.
+Test programmes are also designed to develop information on the variability that can be expected in a network of like instruments, in functional reproducibility, and in the comparability of measurements between different instruments or systems.

-Knowledge of both functional reproducibility and comparability is very important to climatology, where a single long-term database typically contains information from sensors and systems that through time use different technologies to measure the same meteorological variable.
+Knowledge of both functional reproducibility and comparability is very important to climatology, where a single long-term database typically contains information from instruments and measuring systems that through time use different sensors and/or technologies to measure the same meteorological variable.
 In fact, for practical applications, good operational comparability between instruments is a more valuable attribute than precise absolute calibration.
 This information is developed in functional testing.

-Even when a sensor or system is delivered with a calibration report, environmental testing and possibly additional calibration should be performed.
-An example of this is a modern temperature measurement system, where at present the probe is likely to be a resistance temperature device.
+Even when an instrument or measuring system is delivered with a calibration report, environmental testing and possibly additional calibration should be performed.
+An example of this is a modern temperature measurement system, where at present the sensor is likely to be a resistance temperature device.
 Typically, several resistance temperature devices are calibrated in a temperature bath by the manufacturer and a performance specification is provided based on the results of the calibration.
-However, the temperature system which produces the temperature value also includes of power supplies and electronics, which can also be affected by temperature.
-Therefore, it is important to operate the electronics and probe as a system through the temperature range during the calibration.
-It is good practice also to replace the probe with a resistor with a known temperature coefficient, which will produce a known temperature output and operate the electronics through the entire temperature range of interest to ensure proper temperature compensation of the system electronics.
+However, the temperature measuring system which produces the temperature value also includes of power supplies and electronics, which can also be affected by temperature.
+Therefore, it is important to operate the electronics and sensor as a measuring system through the temperature range during the calibration.
+It is good practice also to replace the sensor with a resistor with a known temperature coefficient, which will produce a known temperature output and operate the electronics through the entire temperature range of interest to ensure proper temperature compensation of the measuring system electronics.

-Users should also have a programme for testing randomly selected production sensors and systems, even if pre-production units have been tested, because even seemingly minor changes in material, configurations or manufacturing processes may affect the operating characteristics of sensors and systems.
+Users should also have a programme for testing randomly selected production instruments and measuring systems, even if pre-production units have been tested, because even seemingly minor changes in material, configurations or manufacturing processes may affect the operating characteristics of instruments and measuring systems.

 The International Organization for Standardization has standards (ISO, 1999, 2013) which specify sampling plans and procedures for the inspection of lots of items.